The Complete Guide to Niue on a Budget

 5 Days in Niue

-[Update: Check Which Airlines Fly to Niue? for the latest flight schedule to see if this itinerary is compatible with current flights].
-From Monday’s flight to Friday’s flight, you can explore both coasts of the island, as well as fit in one or two tours.
-Check out the Niue Budget Itinerary: 5 Days or How to Plan a 5-Day Budget Trip to Niue for ideas.
+From Friday’s flight to Tuesday’s flight, you can explore both coasts of the island, as well as fit in one or two tours.
+Check out the Niue Budget & Backpacking Itinerary: 5 Days for ideas.

 One week in Niue gives you time to visit all of the major highlights along the coast, as well as do some of your bucket list activities.
-See the Niue Budget Itinerary: 7 Days / One Week or How to Plan a One-Week Budget Trip to Niue for recommended trip ideas.
+See the Niue Budget & Backpacking Itinerary: 7 Days for recommended trip ideas.

 This amount of time in Niue allows you to enjoy all of Niue’s coastal attractions, fit in the activities and tours you’ve dreamed of, as well as time to relax.
-See Niue Budget Itinerary: 14 Days / Two Weeks or How to Plan a Two-Week Budget Trip to Niue for itinerary suggestions.
+See Niue Budget Itinerary: 14 Days for itinerary suggestions.

 Niue is very much a destination where the best attractions are reached independently, i.e. you’ll need to hire a car or bike to get to them.
 See all of your options for travelling around the island in our Niue Transport Guide: 11 Ways to Get Around Niue.

-Around 64km (40 miles) of road circles the island of Niue, where amazing attractions can be discovered along the way.
+Around 64 km (40 mi) of road circles the island of Niue, where amazing attractions can be discovered along the way.
 With no public transport, renting a car is just about the only want to get around the island.
 Economy car rentals are offered by most car rental companies in Niue, costing around NZ$50-$70 a day.
-You will also need to purchase a Niue Driver’s License from the Alofi Police Station, costing around NZ$22.50.
-Find out more about organising car hire in The Guide to Car Hire in Niue, as well as money-saving advice in the 10 Ways to Save Money on Car Rental in Niue.
+You will also need to purchase a Niue Driver’s License from the Police Station, costing around NZ$22.50.
+Find out more about organising car hire in What You Need to Hire a Car in Niue, as well as money-saving advice in the 10 Ways to Save Money on Car Rental in Niue.

 Bike and E-Bike Hire in Niue – The Cheapest Way to Get Around Niue

-If you’re active and are looking for an adventurous way to explore the island, then hiring a mountain bike is a cheap (and sometimes even free) way to get around.
+If you’re active and are looking for an adventurous way to explore the island, then hiring a mountain bike is a cheap way to get around.
 Bike and e-bike hire is available from some car rental companies, tourism operators and accommodations, as outlined in Where to Rent Bikes in Niue.
-Get more advice in The Guide to Mountain Biking in Niue.
+Get more advice in The Guide to Mountain Biking & Cycling in Niue.

 For more information and transport options, again, see our Niue Transport Guide: 11 Ways to Get Around Niue.